 Buckwheat Hulls

-The majority of Buckwheat Bed Pillows, Meditation Cushions, and Lumbar Support Pillows are filled with the hulls of buckwheat.
-These hulls differ significantly from the edible groats.
+The majority of Buckwheat Hull Pillows, Meditation Cushions, and Lumbar Support Pillows are filled with the hulls of buckwheat.
+These hulls differ significantly from the edible groats and are what make buckwheat pillows so effective for sleep support and comfort.

 Since buckwheat hulls are not edible, they naturally deter bugs—a common concern when pillows are filled with buckwheat grains.